BarriF13/battle-1/README.md

 ###### Battle capabilities:

-As two Players
+As two Players ee want to
-- [x] We want to Start a fight by entering our Names and seeing them
+- [x] Start a fight by entering our Names and seeing them
-- [x] As two Players, We want to switch turns
+- [x] Switch turns

 As Player 1:
 - [x] I want to see Player 2's Hit Points